A Bakry-\'Emery approach to Lipschitz transportation on manifolds: Introduction

 The idea of working with $\Gamma_{3}$ is not new in the literature; it has been explored previously in \cite{zbMATH00559130}, \cite{zbMATH00563664} and \cite{MR3320893}.
 In particular, in \cite{MR3320893}, the condition $\Gamma_{3}(f) \geq \rho_{2} \Gamma_{2}(f)$ was employed to obtain regularity of the solutions of the PDE

-for Lipschitz data $V$, which corresponds to the linearization of Monge-Ampère's equation associated to the (quadratic) optimal transport problem for $\mu$ and $\nu$, which coincides as well with the linearization of the diffusion transport map.
+for Lipschitz data $V$, which corresponds to the linearization of Monge-Amp\`ere's equation associated to the (quadratic) optimal transport problem for $\mu$ and $\nu$, which coincides as well with the linearization of the diffusion transport map.